EMISSIONS OF AIR POLLUTANTS FROM TRANSPORT

 Descriptive (A)

-Estimates of emissions calculated at a national average level may not precisely reflect the situation observed at the local scale; in particular, regarding the spatialization methodology adopted for road transport, the effects of the higher prevalence of newer vehicles compliant with the latest anti-pollution standards in Northern Italy are not accounted for.
+Estimates of emissions calculated with reference to an average national level, when reported on a local scale, may not exactly reproduce the situation found in the area; in particular, with reference to the spatialization methodology adopted for road transport, the effects of the greater diffusion, in northern Italy, of new vehicles compliant with the most up-to-date anti-pollution regulations are neglected.

 -